sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>http-parser</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : HTTP request/response parser for C
+Short desc    : HTTP request/response parser for C
 URL          : https://github.com/nodejs/http-parser
-Лицензия     : MIT
+License      : MIT
-Описание     : This is a parser for HTTP messages written in C. It parses both requests and
+Descript     : This is a parser for HTTP messages written in C. It parses both requests and
              : responses.
 The parser is designed to be used in performance HTTP applications.
              : It does not make any syscalls nor allocations, it does not buffer data, it can
              : be interrupted at anytime.
 Depending on your architecture, it only requires